 Because we’re always curious about how consumers are engaging with brands, we sent them a survey asking how they plan to holiday shop this year as conversations around how to safely navigate the world continue.
 Nearly 1,800 people responded.

-1. Spending less money
+1. Spending less or the same amount of money as previous years

 In this Quikly survey, the majority of people said they planned on spending less or the same amount of money as they did in previous years.

-2. Hunting for incentives and discounts
+2. Hunting for incentives and discounts first

 When it comes to what consumers want: Think discounts and incentives.

 We asked how important promotional discounts will be while making purchasing decisions for the holiday.
-56 percent of respondents said extremely important and 28 percent said very.
+Fifty-six percent of respondents said extremely important and 28 percent said very.
 Fourteen percent of people indicated it was somewhat important.
 While less than 2 percent said it was not so important.

 Another piece of data showed discounts ranked first as the most influential factor in purchasing decisions.
 This was followed by cleanliness and convenience.